wazuh/wazuh-documentation/source/getting-started/index.rst

 Other items in this section
 ---------------------------

-This document provides an overview of the Wazuh platform components and architecture.
+This section provides an overview of the Wazuh platform components and architecture.
 It also includes a brief description of some of the most common use cases of the solution.

 .. toctree::
    :maxdepth: 1